Shakiba-Alipour/Shakiba-Alipour/README.md

 ## About
 Hi, I’m Shakiba Alipour.
-I'm a computer engineer.<br />
+I'm a computer engineer, interested in software and web development.<br />

 ## Contact